AndrejaCH/Pewlett-Hackard-Analysis/README.md

 :exclamation: Please see full report [here](Data/06_Extra_roles_to_fill.csv) and SQL Queries [here](Queries/Employee_Database_challenge.sql) - **see Deliverable 3**.

-***Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?***
+***Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?***<br>
 To ensure that are enough qualified staff for training at Pewlett-Hackard I ran a query with additional filter, that returns only employees on higher positions, assuming that those are qualified as mentors.
 With the command ` WHERE ut.title IN ('Senior Engineer', 'Senior Staff', 'Technique Leader', 'Manager') ` the results include only staff on higher positions.
 From the table we can see how many qualified employees are in each department to train next generation.

 <p align="center">